Read also:

 - Does Alternate Remedy Bar Civil Suits and Writ Petitions?

-- Void, Voidable, Ab Initio Void, Order Without Jurisdiction and Sham Transactions
+- Void, Voidable, Ab Initio Void, and Sham Transactions

 - Can Courts Award Interest on Equitable Grounds?

-- Natural Justice – Not an Unruly Horse, Cannot be Placed in a Straight-Jacket & Not a Judicial Cure-all.
+- Natural Justice – Not an Unruly Horse

 - Can a Party to Suit Examine Opposite Party, as of Right?